socomsystems/documentation/admin_manual/configuration_server/config_sample_php_parameters.rst

 	'part_file_in_storage' => true,

-By default Nextcloud will store the part files created during upload in the same storage as the upload target.
+By default cyfrSpaces will store the part files created during upload in the same storage as the upload target.
 Setting this to false will store the part files in the root of the users folder which might be required to work with certain external storage setups that have limited rename capabilities.